Aziz-Ru/CSE-Degree/OOP/Readme.md

 - #### Public

-  The member is accessible from anywhere, both inside and outside the class.For members that need to be universally accessible.
+  The member is accessible from anywhere, both inside and outside the class.For members that need to be universally accessible by creating an instance.

 - #### Private